 I, of course, tasted the pasta a few times to make sure everything was just right, but that was it.
 My diet over those two days consisted of dry lettuce and tepid water. #fatboyproblems

 Even though there are very few and very simple ingredients in this pasta dish, the taste is fresh and wonderful!
 Use the freshest tomatoes (local!) you can find; buy good, salty feta, use the best olive oil, and don’t be afraid to pile in the freshness of the green onions.
 A simple seasoning of freshly ground black pepper and a good helping of salt will be all the seasoning you need.
-Enjoy!
-Oh, and check out those awesome Pioneer Woman bowls! #pioneerwomanobsessed #pioneerwomancollection #pioneerwoman #icanthelpmyself #ineedhelp

-- 1 cup feta cheese, crumbled
+- 1 cup feta cheese, crumbled (plus more for garnish)

 - ¼ cup extra virgin olive oil

-- ½ teaspoon salt
+- 1 teaspoon salt

-- ½ teaspoon black pepper
+- 1 teaspoon ground black pepper

-- ½ cup green onions, freshly chopped
+- ½ cup green onions, chopped (plus more for garnish)

 - Refrigerate the pasta in a sealed container for at least two hours.
 Toss once again and serve cold.